binance-chain/docs-site/docs/tss.md

 | password   | string | the password of the vault                                    | must be 32 bytes or more, the default value is 48 |
 | home       | string | Path to config/route_table/node_key/tss_key files, configs in config file can be overridden by command line argument | the default value is "~/.tss"                     |

-### Init

-`tss init` will create home directory of a new tss setup, generate p2p key pair.

 | Name       | Type   | Description                                                  | Note                                              |
 | ---------- | ------ | ------------------------------------------------------------ | ------------------------------------------------- |